dhebrink/InternProject/README.md

 The Problems:
 =====
-(remember to put which problem(s) you're working on in your commit message!)
+Remember to put which problem(s) you're working on in your commit message!
+Keep your commit history to 1-commit-per-problem and start each commit message with the number of the issue being solved.

 **NOTE: Populate your database.
-Run the following function in the shell: ```build_or_refresh_db()``` Any time you think that your db is getting messed up, you can run this again to start from fresh.**
+Run the following function in the shell: ```build_or_refresh_db()``` Any time you think that your db is getting messed up, you can run this again to start from scratch.**

- 1. Policy Three (effective 1/1/2015) is on a monthly billing schedule, the developers haven't gotten around to implementing monthly invoices, so please go ahead and do that now so that Policy Three can have some invoices.
+ 1. Policy Three (effective 1/1/2015) is on a monthly billing schedule.
+    The team hasn't gotten around to implementing monthly invoices, so please go ahead and do that now so that Policy Three can have some invoices.

  2. Now that you've written monthly invoices, you should probably write a unit test for it.
-    I recommend using Python's built-in unit test framework for this, but suggest running your tests with nosetests.
+    I recommend using Python's built-in unit test framework for this, but run your tests with nosetests.

  3. Oh no, one of the test suites is completely failing!
 Figure out what caused this and fix it.

- 4. **Geez, whoever wrote PolicyAccounting sure didn't like making comments.
+ 4. Geez, whoever wrote PolicyAccounting sure didn't like making comments.
 Would you add some comments to the code and functions?
 You could even add some logging if you'd like.

  5. Mary Sue Client is having problems creating a new policy.
 Will you help her?